Southampton-RSG/2021-11-1-socobio-crs/novice/shell/06-find.md

 ./tools
 ./tools/old
 ~~~

+When using `find`, note that he order the results are shown in may differ depending on whether you're using
+Windows or a Mac.

 If we change `-type d` to `-type f`,
 we get a listing of all the files instead: